Review foundational knowledge about Data Practices in K-12 Blended Teaching (Volume 1).

 Because data often come from student performance and student activity, if you pay careful attention to student data, you can learn a lot about how to best teach your students and what pedagogy to use.
 What activities lead to the best results for what kinds of learning outcomes?
 What confuses your students?
 When are they most engaged?
 Does their engagement also lead to understanding and mastering learning outcomes?
 Reflecting on questions like these can help you evaluate yourself as a teacher and your students as learners.
 They can lead to insights that can strengthen your pedagogy and help students achieve mastery as well as their goals.

 Quizzes (and other assessments) are a common source of data.
 Here are some ideas for using quiz data to improve your teaching and student learning:

 Teachers use data in all sorts of ways.
-Here are some examples of ways teachers have used data in a math classroom.
+Here are some examples of ways teachers have used data in a science classroom.
 What ideas do their experiences give you?

 Example 1: Using Data to Help Students Get Services

 Consider two students with opposite needs in a biology course.
 Through the use of data collection from tests and formative assessments done with programs like EdPuzzle and Nearpod during class, the teacher can assess their needs and determine how to best help them.

 Reflection Questions: How can students in your classroom benefit from targeted feedback?
 Is there a time during your class session or your school day for targetted tutoring like Meredith Brady discusses?